Caleb-Kuss/group-ironman-gear-tracker/README.md

 1. Create a MongoDB Atlas account and set up a cluster.
 1. Obtain your MongoDB connection URI.
-1. Connec your app a provider (I used google)
+1. Connect the app with a provider (I used google)
 1. Create a `.env` file from the example env file in the root directory of the project.

 ## Usage